hegde-atri/old-hegdeatri-dot-com/data/posts/first-post/index.md

 About 10 months ago, I made my first website.
 This was just plain HTML and CSS, but I quickly moved onto a static site generator called [zola](https://www.getzola.org).
 I used a prebuilt theme and called it a day.
+You can still visit it [here](old.hegdeatri.com).
 As I got deeper and deeper into programming and learning linux and self-hosting, I wasn't content with someone else's theme.
 I wanted to make my own theme.

 ## Choosing the framework